 This is a two part article about HTML5 vs. Native Development.
-In Part 1 we focused on HTML5 and the benefits it offers.
-In Part 2 we will Native Development and offer some guidelines to help you pick the right one for your development.
+In Part 1 we focused on the benefits and features of HTML5.
+In Part 2 we take a deeper look at Native Development.
+We’ll offer some guidelines to help you pick the right one for your development.

 What are the benefits of Native Application Development?

 As powerful as HTML5 is becoming, native applications still hold some big advantages.
 Here’s just a few of those advantages: